pinpoint-apm/pinpoint-docker/Readme.md

 The Pinpoint-Flink is necessary to use ['Application Inspector'](http://naver.github.io/pinpoint/applicationinspector.html) feature.

 After all containers are started and ready to go.
-There is one more thing to do to use all existing features in Pinpoint.
+There is one more thing to do to use this features in Pinpoint.
-It's not mandatory, but to use all the features and since it's a simple task, let's take care of it.
+This feature is not mandatory, but since enabling this is a simple task, let's take care of it.

 Register a `job` on to pinpoint-flink server.
 You can build the `job` from the [open-source of Pinpoint](https://github.com/naver/pinpoint), additional guide is [here](https://github.com/naver/pinpoint/blob/master/doc/application-inspector.md#application-inspector).